How to use a Cafetiere with OddKin

 Cafetiere Coffee FAQs

-When using a cafetiere, we recommend a coffee to water ratio of 1 to 16.
-This means that for every 30g of coffee you use you’ll need 500ml of boiling water.
+This means that for every 15-18g of coffee you use you’ll need 250ml of boiling water.

-- No paper filters are used - this means that more of the oils inside the coffee beans are able to get into the brew - resulting in great taste!
+No paper filters are used: this means that more of the oils inside the coffee beans are able to get into the brew resulting in a richer flavour and a heavier mouthfeel.

-- Make multiple cups of coffee: Depending on the size of your cafetiere, you can brew up to 6 - 8 cups at once - great for hosting friends
+Make multiple cups of coffee: depending on the size of your Cafetiere, you can brew up to 6 - 8 cups at once - great when you have company.

 How can I reduce sediment in French press coffee?

-- Plunge carefully and avoid plunging below the level of the liquid.
+Plunge slowly and avoid plunging below the level of the liquid.